'Empress of India'

 1876 assumed the title, 'Empress of India' after the British government

 from the cool highlands of South America, nasturtiums prefer full sun, dry,

-well-drained or sandy soils, and are somewhat drought tolerant.
-Good
+well-drained or sandy soils, are somewhat drought tolerant, and tender to frost.
+Nice

 as cut flowers.
 The young leaves, flowers, and even unripe seed pods have